 R4.4 Figure 1 is basic and can be omitted.

-While we understand it is not common practice to include a basic anatomy figure, we believe Figure 1 should not be omitted.
+Thank you for this comment, which we thoroughly discussed among the co-authors.While we understand it is not common practice to include a basic anatomy figure, we believe Figure 1 should not be omitted.
 Placental imaging is non-traditional and relatively new to the MRI community.
-As a result, many MR researchers have unfamiliarity with this unique vascular anatomy, and we believe this figure provides ease of understanding for how we are assessing total uteroplacental flow and a frame of reference with respect to better understood vessels.
+As a result, many MR researchers are unfamiliar with this unique organ and vascular anatomy.
+Feedback on our first submission of this manuscript also showed difficulties to communicate the need for assessing total uterine blood flow, a central concept of our study design, without such a figure.
+We believe this figure provides ease of understanding for how we are assessing total uteroplacental flow and a frame of reference with respect to our measurement locations.
 In addition, most traditional anatomical drawings of this anatomy only show the arterial flow, whereas this paper also demonstrates MRI’s capability to probe venous return.